 The placement test is necessary in order to: evaluate the student's level of proficiency in French and determine which course is the most appropriate.

-- All students (including complete beginners) wishing to take a French course are required to take a placement test.
+- All students (including complete beginners) wishing to take a French course are required to take an online placement test.
 All French courses given at the French Language Centre (FLC) have limited enrollment and placement tests are mandatory for all students.

-- Graduate students who wish to continue their studies at the FLC must contact the secretary regarding this matter by e-mail (flc [at] mcgill.ca).
-Permits to register are not issued automatically for these students.
+- Graduate students who wish to continue their studies at the FLC must contact the administration staff regarding this matter by e-mail (flc [at] mcgill.ca).

 What do you need?